Simple and explicit bounds for multi-server queues with $1/(1-\rho)$ scaling: Introduction.

-Soon after Kingman's seminal work, other authors had begun using the tools of weak convergence to attempt to extend this analysis to the more complicated multi-server queue.
-Indeed, Kingman himself conjectured in 1965 that the weak-conergence result (\ref{king1weak}) should also hold for a sequence of $GI/GI/n$ queues which approaches heavy-traffic (with $n$ held fixed) as the traffic intensity $\rho$ (defined as $\frac{\mu_A}{n \mu_S}$ for $GI/GI/n$ queues) approaches 1 \cite{K65}.
-Such a weak convergence result was proven in \cite{Kollerstrom74}.
-Namely, it was proven in \cite{Kollerstrom74} that if one considers an appropriate sequence of $GI/GI/n$ queues in heavy-traffic (again indexed by their traffic intensity $\rho$), with $n$ held fixed as $\rho \uparrow 1$, then
+captures the fundamental essence of Kingman's bound in heavy traffic.
+As most performance metrics of the general $GI/GI/1$ queue have no simple closed-form solution, this combination of simplicity, accuracy, and scalability has made Kingman's bound very popular in the analysis of queueing systems.
+In the same paper, Kingman established that (under appropriate technical conditions) this bound becomes tight as $\rho \uparrow 1,$ and the bound was later tightened in \citet{Whitt.82, Whitt.82b, Daley.77}. \\ Soon after Kingman's seminal work, other authors had begun using the tools of weak convergence to attempt to extend this analysis to the more complicated multi-server queue.
+Indeed, Kingman himself conjectured such a result in 1965 for a sequence of $GI/GI/n$ queues which approaches heavy-traffic (with $n$ held fixed) as the traffic intensity $\rho$ (defined as $\frac{\mu_A}{n \mu_S}$ for $GI/GI/n$ queues) approaches 1 (\citet{K65}).
+Such a weak convergence result was proven in \citet{Kollerstrom74}.
+Namely, it was proven in \citet{Kollerstrom74} that if one considers an appropriate sequence of $GI/GI/n$ queues in heavy-traffic (indexed by their traffic intensity $\rho$, with $W_{\rho}$ and $L_{\rho}$ the corresponding steady-state waiting time and queue length), with $n$ held fixed as $\rho \uparrow 1$, then (letting $\Rightarrow$ denote weak convergence and $E_1$ denote a mean one exponentially distributed r.v.)